bennett-diaz/image-hosting/README.md

 # image-hosting
-Images can be accessed via public URL
+Images can be accessed via public URL with prefix `raw`